dcheung/spree_easypost/README.md

 This extension hijacks `Spree::Stock::Estimator#shipping_rates` to calculate shipping rates for your orders.
 This call happens during the checkout process, once the order's address information has been provided.

-The extension also adds a callback to the "ship" event on the `Shipment` model, telling EasyPost which rate was selected and "buying" that rate.
+The extension compares the Spree shipping rates internal name with the easy post shipping rates, and calculates the corresponding prices for all matched carriers.
+It also adds a callback to the "ship" event on the `Shipment` model, telling EasyPost which rate was selected and "buying" that rate.

 ## Issues